 Race MPOG Concept IDs modified

 Acute kidney injury is a serious complication following non-cardiac surgery and is associated with an increased risk of in-hospital mortality.
 The development of AKI is known to increase patient care demands, accounting for 20% of intensive care unit (ICU) admissions, and significantly increasing hospital cost, length of stay, and mortality.
 Definitions and classification schema for AKI vary across current literature; most commonly, these include the Risk/Injury/Failure/Loss/End-stage (RIFLE), Acute Kidney Injury Network (AKIN), and Kidney Disease-Improving Global Outcomes (KDIGO) criteria.
+This measure most closely aligns with KDIGO AKI criteria, with exceptions of: a) not considering postoperative urine output or renal replacement therapy components of the definition (data are commonly unavailable); b) not considering cases in which a ≥ 0.3 mg/dL increase in serum creatinine level occurred greater than 48 hours but less than 7 days postoperative.

 To evaluate provider-level risk adjustment we will calculate the observed to expected outcomes ratio (O/E).
 The O/E is calculated using a logistic regression model and predicts (given a set list of dependent patient and hospital level variables) the expected probability of having a kidney injury.
 We adjust for surgery risk score, emergent procedures, ASA, gender, age, body mass index, laboratory values, and teaching versus private hospital.
 Patient specific comorbidities are evaluated as well.